AI Workshop: learn to build apps with AI →

 }

-and the reason is that the assignment operator does not return anything, but the if conditional must be a boolean expression.
+The reason is that the assignment operator does not return a value, but the if condition must be a boolean expression.

 Lessons in this unit: